Les Misérables (musical): 2014–2016 Australian and international tour

-In mid-2013, a new Australian tour was announced, with Simon Gleeson as Valjean, Hayden Tee as Javert, Patrice Tipoki as Fantine, Trevor Ashley and Lara Mulcahy as the Thénardiers, Kerrie Anne Greenland as Éponine, Emily Langridge as Cosette, Euan Doidge as Marius and Chris Durling as Enjolras and Nicholas Cradock as Gavroche.
-The production opened on 4 July at Her Majesty's Theatre, Melbourne.
-Additional stops for the Australian tour included the Crown Theatre in Perth, the Capitol Theatre in Sydney, and the Lyric Theatre QPAC in Brisbane.
-The Australian revival production transferred to Manila, Philippines in March 2016, becoming an international tour.
+An Australian tour opened on 4 July 2014 at Her Majesty's Theatre, Melbourne, with Simon Gleeson as Valjean, Hayden Tee as Javert, Patrice Tipoki as Fantine, Trevor Ashley and Lara Mulcahy as the Thénardiers, Kerrie Anne Greenland as Éponine, Emily Langridge as Cosette, Euan Doidge as Marius and Chris Durling as Enjolras and Nicholas Cradock as Gavroche.
+Additional stops included the Crown Theatre in Perth, the Capitol Theatre in Sydney, and the Lyric Theatre QPAC in Brisbane.
+The production then transferred to Manila, Philippines, in March 2016, Singapore, Dubai and United Arab Emirates.
+The Manila and Singapore productions featured Carpenter as Javert and Blakely as Thénardier.
+Rachelle Ann Go played Fantine in Manila; in Dubai, Peter Polycarpou played Thénardier, Jodie Prenger was Madame Thénardier, Fletcher was Éponine, and Alistair Brammer was Enjolras.

-The Australian tour continued with an international tour beginning in Manila, Philippines, at the Theatre at Solaire from March 2016 until 1 May 2016, and proceeded to the Esplanade Theatre in Singapore from May 2016.
-It then played at the Dubai Opera in Dubai, United Arab Emirates, from November 2016.

-The Manila and Singapore productions featured Gleeson as Valjean, Earl Carpenter as Javert, Helen Walsh as Madame Thénardier, Cameron Blakely as Thénardier, Kerrie Anne Greenland as Éponine, Emily Langridge as Cosette, Chris Durling as Enjolras, and Paul Wilkins as Marius.
-Rachelle Ann Go played the role of Fantine in the Manila production, and Tipoki reprised the role in Singapore.
-The Dubai production featured Owen-Jones as Valjean, Tee as Javert, Tipoki as Fantine, Peter Polycarpou as Thénardier, Jodie Prenger as Madame Thénardier, Carrie Hope Fletcher as Éponine, Alistair Brammer as Enjolras, Emily Langridge as Cosette, and Paul Wilkins as Marius.

 Concert productions

-10th Anniversary Concert (1995)
+10th anniversary concert (1995)

-On 8 October 1995, the show celebrated the tenth anniversary of the West End production with a concert at the Royal Albert Hall.
+On 8 October 1995, the show celebrated the tenth anniversary of the first West End production with a concert at the Royal Albert Hall.
 This 10th Anniversary Concert was nearly "complete", missing only a handful of scenes, including "The Death of Gavroche", "The Robbery" and the confrontation between Marius and the Thénardiers at the wedding feast.
 Sir Cameron Mackintosh hand-selected the cast, which became known as the Les Misérables Dream Cast, assembled from around the world, and engaged the Royal Philharmonic Orchestra.
 The concert concluded with seventeen Valjeans from various international productions singing, "Do You Hear the People Sing?" in their native languages.
-The concert cast included Colm Wilkinson as Jean Valjean, Philip Quast as Javert, Paul Monaghan as the Bishop of Digne, Ruthie Henshall as Fantine, Hannah Chick as Young Cosette, Jenny Galloway as Madame Thénardier, Alun Armstrong as Thénardier, Adam Searles as Gavroche, Michael Maguire as Enjolras, Ball as Marius, Judy Kuhn as Cosette, Lea Salonga as Éponine, and Anthony Crivello as Grantaire.
+The concert cast included Wilkinson as Valjean, Quast as Javert, Paul Monaghan as the Bishop of Digne, Ruthie Henshall as Fantine, Hannah Chick as Young Cosette, Galloway as Madame Thénardier, Armstrong as Thénardier, Adam Searles as Gavroche, Maguire as Enjolras, Ball as Marius, Kuhn as Cosette, Lea Salonga as Éponine, and Crivello as Grantaire.
 The concert was staged by Ken Caswell and conducted by David Charles Abell.